au-ts/lionsos_docs/content/docs/releases/0.3.0/_index.md

 * Various improvements to the file system protocol and client library.
   * In general the library is now more explicit and supports batch processing of commands and completions.
-* Add file system server libray to make it easier to implement file systems.
+* Add file system server library to make it easier to implement file systems.
 * Fixes and stability improvements across various components such as NFS, MicroPython, and the web server.